-When viewing WebRTC on a local network, such as when both Orchid Core VMS and your web browser are on the same LAN, Google Chrome requires the use of mDNS instead of regular IP addresses.
+When viewing WebRTC on a local network, such as when both Orchid Core VMS and your web browser are on the same LAN, some browsers require the use of mDNS instead of regular IP addresses.
 In certain circumstances, mDNS may fail and streaming video over WebRTC will not be possible.
 This can happen when Orchid Core VMS and your web browser are on different local network subnets, and when an operating system doesn't natively support mDNS (such as Windows 7).
-If this failure occurs, consider disabling Chrome's mDNS behavior.
+If this failure occurs, consider disabling the mDNS behavior.